 Technology has been both a blessing and a curse on our society.
-On the one hand, it makes getting the information we need instantaneous, keeps us in touch when we need it, and has made us more productive.
-But on the other hand, it’s also a distraction and can be used for bad rather than good.
+It makes getting the information we need instantaneous, keeps us in touch when we need it, and has made us more productive.
+On the other hand, it’s also a distraction and can be misused really easily.

 One of those distractions is social media, however, it’s not all bad.
 Social media has the power to benefit us in many ways.
 That’s why it’s important to teach your kids these 5 critical social media habits.